MichaelMCE/uFontTeensy/readme.txt

-A crossplatform low footprint text renderer and surface library intended for embedded devices
+A crossplatform low footprint display driver, text renderer and surface library intended for embedded devices